 When deciding whether to connect to an accessory, you should always first check the accessory’s declared protocols in the

 protocol array.
 This list indicates the types of data the accessory is capable of processing at that moment, which may not be the full list of protocols for which the accessory is designed.
 For example, an accessory that is connected but not yet authenticated will report no supported protocols until authentication is successful.
-You should not connect to the accessory unless and until the list includes the protocol you intend to use.
+Don't connect to the accessory unless and until the list includes the protocol you intend to use.